bvlaicu/home-assistant-addons/rtlamr/README.md

 ### Option: `msg_type`

-The `msg_type` option defines the comma-separated list of message types to receive all, scm, scm+, idm, netidm, r900 and r900bcd
+The `msg_type` option defines the comma-separated list of message types to be processed: all, scm, scm+, idm, netidm, r900 and r900bcd

-Default value: all
+If a value is not provided, all message types will be processed

 ### Option: `meter_ids`

 The `meter_ids` option defines the comma-separated list of meter ids to be processed

-If missing or empty, all found meters will be processed
+If a value is not provided, all found meters will be processed

 ## MQTT Data